 The rate of interest to be earned on NSC certificate is decided by the government.
 The rate of interest is generally provided each year by 1st April.
 The NSC issued at the specified rate for that period.
 Once NSC issued at specific interest rate, then the rate of interest would not change till the maturity date.

 The rate of return on NSC scheme is unaffected by inflation or market movement as the rate of interest doesn’t change for the whole lock-in period.
 This feature enables the investor to not only mitigate the market fluctuation risk but also remain the scheme unaffected in moving inflation rates and government policies.
+There used to be a 10 year NSC that got discontinued in the year 2016.

 The NSC Maturity Calculator is based on the below factors: